 The field of “Impaired by Drug” is extremely significant due to the emerging changes in Canada’s marijuana laws.
 Legislative proposals to enhance drug-impaired driving investigations are currently underway.

 Impaired Driving Charges Can Include Drugs

 It is important to understand that IMPAIRED DRIVING CHARGES ARE NOT LIMITED TO DRUNK DRIVING.
 The Royal Canadian Mounted Police’s webpage (www.rcmp.gc.ca) clarifies matters: Anyone who operates or is in care and control of a car, truck, boat, etc., “whether it is in motion or not,” may be subject to an evaluation if a police officer has reasonable grounds to believe that he or she has been consuming drugs.
-“Drugs” may include prescription drugs or a combination of alcohol and drugs.
-Just as refusing a breathalyzer results in criminal charges, so too does refusing to comply with or quitting an drug evaluation.
-Those criminal charges “have the same penalties as driving while impaired.”
+This may include prescriptions or a combination of alcohol and drugs.
+Just as refusing a breathalyzer results in charges, so too does refusing to comply with or quitting an drug evaluation.
+Those charges “have the same penalties as driving while impaired.”

 Once someone undergoes a drug evaluation, that person is subjected to sobriety tests that measure such things as pupil size and blood pressure.
 He or she will also be required to give a bodily sample that may include an oral fluid, urine, or blood if the evaluator determines that the person is impaired due to a drug category or the combination of drugs and alcohol.
 Should the sample confirm the findings of the evaluator, the individual will be charged under the Criminal Code.
 If the person refuses to give the evaluator a sample, he or she will receive “criminal charges that have the same penalties as impaired driving.”